JeeZeh/etymologydb/README.md

 ## Next Steps

-- Find a newer dataset
-- Find a more complete dataset
+- Include full bootstrapping script, including data load queries directly against graph
 - Decorate words and edges with descriptions of relation if/where possible
 - Improve and include basic Memgraph graph style
 - Possibly a dedicated web UI for this project?
-- Include full bootstrapping script, including data load queries